TobikoData/sqlmesh/docs/faq/faq.md

 ??? question "What is semantic understanding of SQL?"
     Semantic understanding is the result of analyzing SQL code to determine what it does at a granular level.
 SQLMesh uses the free, open-source Python library [SQLGlot](https://github.com/tobymao/sqlglot) to parse the SQL code and build the semantic understanding.

-    Semantic understanding allows SQLMesh to do things like transpilation (executing one SQL dialect on an engine running another dialect) and protecting incremental loading queries from duplicating data.
+    Semantic understanding allows SQLMesh to do things like transpilation (executing one SQL dialect on an engine running another dialect) and preventing incremental loading queries from duplicating data.

 ??? question "Does SQLMesh work like Terraform?"
     SQLMesh was inspired by Terraform, but its commands are not equivalent.